 In this article, we’ll explore EORs, elaborating on their advantages and disadvantages to help you decide if an EOR is the right model for your business.

-It’s crucial to note that EORs don’t replace your HR resources (they only augment them) to help you manage your recruits.
-In that sense, they support a company’s goal of international expansion.
+It’s crucial to note that Employer of Records don’t replace your HR resources (they only augment them) to help you manage your recruits.
+In that sense, they support your company’s goal of international expansion.

 An EOR helps businesses of all sizes to employ talent from around the world, working across international borders with extensive knowledge and resources about various local markets and employment laws.

 So what exactly falls under the responsibilities of an EOR?
-Simply put, EORs have the legal authority to conduct tasks pertaining to employment, immigration, benefits, and payroll, which are as the following:
+Simply put, EORs have the legal authority to conduct tasks pertaining to employment, immigration, benefits, and payroll processing, which are as the following:

-To appreciate the weight that an EOR takes off your shoulders, let’s go back to a time when your only option was traditional employment.
+To appreciate the weight that an EOR takes off your shoulders, let’s assume your only option is the traditional employment route.
 Maybe you’re running a company in APAC and want to expand your business operations to Guatemala.

 You’d need to establish a subsidiary in that country, register your company with the local government, comply with local employment laws, handle taxes, insurance, and banking.
-If you wish to further expand to another country, you’d need to start that process all over again.
+This is the same thing that happens if you’re also looking to expand to another country, you’ll need to start that process all over again and this can take a lot of time especially with varying requirements and regulations for different countries.

 In other words, EORs make it easy for organizations to expand beyond their local borders while ensuring compliance with local laws and regulations.